 The period from March 8, 1991 (the Company's inception) through May 1991 was devoted to the start-up of the Company's operations.
 On May 31, 1991, the Company first acquired certain third-party loan servicing contracts and in June 1991 began earning servicing fee income.
 The Company thereafter added to its third-party loan servicing portfolio and, in October 1991, began acquiring Contracts and selling them to GECC.
 To date, the Company has sold \$42.6 million in Contracts to GECC and an additional \$100.1 million to Sun Life.
 Since June 1994, the Company has issued an additional \$545.4 million of "AAA"-rated and \$22.2 million of "BB"-rated certificates backed by Contracts to various institutional investors.
 Since June 1996, all sales of "AAA"-rated certificates have been made in public offerings pursuant to registration statements filed with the Securities and Exchange Commission.
-See "Servicing of Contracts--Third-Party Loan Servicing" and "Purchase and Sale of Contracts--Securitization and Sale of Contracts to Institutional Investors."
+See "Servicing of Contracts--Sheuritization and Sale of Contracts to Institutional Investors."